If you know these things, blessed are you if you do them. John 13:17

 1 Now there was long war between the house of Saul and the house of David.
 David grew stronger and stronger, but the house of Saul grew weaker and weaker.

 2 Sons were born to David in Hebron.
 His firstborn was Amnon, of Ahinoam the Jezreelitess; 3 and his second, Chileab, of Abigail the wife of Nabal the Carmelite; and the third, Absalom the son of Maacah the daughter of Talmai king of Geshur; 4 and the fourth, Adonijah the son of Haggith; and the fifth, Shephatiah the son of Abital; 5 and the sixth, Ithream, of Eglah, David’s wife.
 These were born to David in Hebron.

 Abner Joins David

-8 Then Abner was very angry about Ishbosheth’s words, and said, “Am I a dog’s head that belongs to Judah?
+8 Then Abner was very angry about Ishbosheth’s words and said, “Am I a dog’s head that belongs to Judah?
 To this very day I have shown kindness to the house of Saul, your father, to his brothers, and to his friends, and have not delivered you into the hand of David; and yet you charge me today with a fault concerning this woman!
-9 The Lord do so to Abner, and more also, if, as the Lord has sworn to David, I don’t do even so to him; 10 to transfer the kingdom from Saul’s house, and to set up David’s throne over Israel and over Judah, from Dan even to Beersheba.”
+9 The Lord do so to Abner, and more also, if I do not do for David as the Lord has sworn to him, 10 to transfer the kingdom from Saul’s house and to set up David’s throne over Israel and over Judah, from Dan to Beersheba.”

 11 He could not answer Abner another word, because he was afraid of him.